S.K.MOHANASUNDARI M.SC(N)

 § Encourage adequate nutrition and fluids

-§ Massage pressure points when the resident is repositioned
+§ Massage pressure points when the resident is

 § Report any changes in skin condition immediately